 An Update on Painted Kitchen Cabinets and Counter Tops

 We've had so many people wondering lately about painting their kitchen cabinets and wondering about outdated counter tops, I thought I'd write a post documenting what we did with ours around 2014.
 We had practically a new kitchen for less than $300 and couldn't have been happier.
 Both the cabinets and counter top are holding up well and I still love them.
-This post even shares things I've learned since
+This post even shares things I've learned since and would do differently now.

 We used Annie Sloan chalk paint on the cabinets….Annie Sloan was my introduction to chalk-based paint and I was in love.
 I still like the Annie Sloan line.
 At the time, I didn’t even mind the price as it does go a long way.
 The nearest retailer is about 40 miles from me, though, and there aren't a lot of color choices unless you mix colors and that can get expensive.
 Later, we stumbled across Missouri Limestone Paint Company’s chalk-based paint, founded in the Missouri Ozarks, and the rest is history.
 We are now established distributors of this line, selling paint and painting to sell, and I am more in love with chalk-based paint than ever!
 You'll have to visit our website to see our bathroom vanity created from an antique buffet we painted with the paint we sell.
 That's another Hometalk post for the future. http://sharsumpaint.com.
 I highly recommend chalk-based paint for painting cabinets.
 These days I naturally recommend using the product we sell, Missouri Limestone Paint Company chalk-based paint.
 The quality and price of our product is outstanding.
 We also recommend Varathane water-based polyurethane in satin finish and when using wax (but not on kitchen cabinets anymore) we recommend toulene-free Briwax.
 It goes on like butter and in about 10 minutes you can buff it out without a lot of elbow grease for a nice light sheen.You may think Annie Sloan chalk paint would be too expensive at almost $40 a quart, but it goes a long way.
 I painted all the cabinets in my kitchen (3 coats) with just about 1 1/2 quarts of paint and about one can of Annie Sloan's clear wax (1 coat).
 I used an electric buffer on the wax.
 I did no sanding or priming on the cabinets.